Jha-Pranav/applied-GenAI-lab/README.md

-# Applied GenAI Lab - Autonomous Software Engineering Agent
+# 🧑‍💻 Buddy – Autonomous Software Engineering Agent

-> **🚀 Pushing the boundaries of agentic AI to the edge with autonomous software engineering capabilities using smaller, efficient models**
+> **🚀 Pushing the boundaries of agentic AI on the edge with autonomous software engineering capabilities powered by small, efficient models.**

+---

+## 📖 Introduction

+**Buddy** is an autonomous AI agent designed to replicate the core responsibilities of a software engineer — from **requirement gathering** and **implementation** to **testing**, **deployment**, **monitoring**, and even **productization at scale**.

+This project began as a personal exploration into how **agentic AI systems** can autonomously manage software development workflows, inspired by research and innovations like **Amazon Q** and new paradigms in AI reasoning and autonomy [1][2].

+Buddy brings the power of these ideas to the **edge** — enabling local-first, low-latency, private, and efficient AI assistants that require **no cloud dependency** and can run on consumer-grade CPUs/GPUs.

+---

+## 💡 What is Buddy?

+Think of Buddy as your personal **AI-powered intern or junior developer** that:

+* Understands plain-language requirements
+* Implements and tests features
+* Fixes bugs
+* Writes code, commits it, and optionally deploys it
+* Works collaboratively in a multi-agent ecosystem

+Whether you're working on a complex framework or need a bug fix, you simply **ask Buddy in the terminal**, and it takes care of the rest — autonomously and efficiently.

+This aligns with the emerging shift toward **experience-driven agents** capable of memory, self-reflection, and task planning [2].

+---

 ## 🎯 Project Objectives

-### Vision: Autonomous Software Engineering at Scale
+### Vision: **Autonomous Software Engineering at Scale**

-This project aims to create a **production-grade autonomous agent** capable of handling complex software engineering tasks with minimal human intervention.
-By leveraging smaller, efficient models (like Qwen 14B), we demonstrate that sophisticated agentic AI capabilities don't require massive computational resources.
+Demonstrate that **powerful agentic AI systems** can be run efficiently on local machines, enabling **fully autonomous software development workflows** without relying on massive cloud infrastructure — consistent with ideas from recent research into scalable autonomy [1].

+---

-### Core Mission
+### Mission Highlights

-- **🤖 Autonomous Task Execution**: End-to-end software development from planning to deployment
+* **🤖 Autonomous Task Execution**
+  End-to-end development lifecycle: planning → coding → testing → deployment

-- **🧠 Intelligent Decision Making**: Multi-perspective analysis for architectural and technical decisions
-- **⚡ Edge AI Deployment**: Efficient operation on consumer hardware with smaller models
+* **🧠 Intelligent Decision-Making**
+  Multi-agent reasoning for architectural, technical, and strategic choices

+* **⚡ Edge-Ready AI**
+  Lightweight models running on consumer-grade hardware (Phi, Gemma, Mistral, etc.)

+* **🔧 Tool-Based Architecture**
-- **🔧 Tool-Based Architecture**: Extensible system with intelligent tool selection and coordination
+  Modular tools with intelligent selection and coordination (cf. Toolformer, etc.)

-- **📊 Reinforcement Learning Integration**: Future  (Tool-Augmented Reinforcement Learning for Knowledge Acquisition) implementation for continuous improvement
+* **📊 Reinforcement Learning (Future Roadmap)**
+  Tool-augmented reinforcement learning and continual improvement [1]

+---

 ### Research Goals

-1. **Demonstrate smaller model capabilities** in complex reasoning tasks
-2. **Advance agentic AI architectures** with multi-agent coordination
-3. **Explore tool-based learning** and autonomous skill acquisition
-4. **Push edge AI boundaries** for practical software engineering applications
+1. Advance **multi-agent coordination** architectures
+2. Explore **tool-based learning** and plug-and-play AI tools
+3. Push the boundaries of **edge deployment** for real-world software engineering
-5. **Develop  framework** for tool-based reinforcement learning
+4. Develop a **framework for reinforcement learning with tools** and dynamic memory

+---

 ## 🏗️ System Architecture